rikiya-ohashi/ooservo/README.md

 * **Communication Latency:** Communicating at 9600 baud introduces some **response latency** compared to PWM-based servos or high-performance hardware serial servos.
 Frequent polling (e.g., calling `read()` or `isMoving()` inside a tight `loop()`) will compound this latency and continuously block system interrupts.

-* **How to Mitigate:** If your application requires strict real-time interrupt processing or lower latency, consider increasing the communication speed using `setSerialSpeed(57600)` to drastically reduce the **blocking duration**.
+* **How to Mitigate:** If your application requires strict real-time interrupt processing or lower latency, consider increasing the communication speed using `setSerialSpeed(57600)` to significantly reduce the **blocking duration**.

 ### 4. Power & Signal Integrity
 * **Power Supply:** The 3.3V output pins on boards like Arduino Uno or ESP32 often lack sufficient current capacity.
 Always use a stable external power source.